-10 Essential Holiday Packing Tips You Need to Know
+10 Essential Holiday Packing Tips You Need To Try

 Packing for holidays can seem like quite a daunting task and is often put off until the last minute but these handy holiday packing tips will make packing for your next holiday a breeze!

 It’s sometimes hard to judge what clothes to take on holiday if you’ve never visited that destination before.
 You don’t want to take too much and end up lugging heavy bags full of clothes you won’t end up wearing.
 You don’t want to pack too light in case you can’t wash clothes and run out of clean ones.

 No matter where you’re going and how long for, these essential holiday packing tips will help you save time and space when packing and ensure that you don’t forget to pack your holiday essentials.

 1. Packing cubes

 What are packing cubes?
 Until a year ago we didn’t know what packing cubes were.
 Now we won’t travel without them and they’re top of our travel packing tips and tricks list!
 If you haven’t come across them before and want to know how to save space when packing or how to pack with packing cubes, you can read more about how to use packing cubes here.
 We cannot recommend them enough!